lexanliving/Deriv/README.md

 A multi-market trend terminal for Deriv with a full read-only trading-journal cockpit (the Performance Scope).
-It trades Up / Down as Call / Put on a selectable market — Gold by default, plus major forex pairs and the synthetic 1-second indices — using a higher-timeframe trend strategy: a candle-close trigger confirmed by 30m + 1h agreement, scored across several independent factors with adaptive, duration-aware quality gates.
+It trades Up / Down as Call / Put on a selectable market — Gold by default, plus major forex pairs and the synthetic 1-second indices — using a higher-timeframe trend strategy: a duration-aware candle-close trigger confirmed by 30m + 1h agreement, scored across several independent factors with adaptive quality gates and an express lane for overwhelming candles.
 No barriers.
-Minute lengths (5 / 15 / 30 / 60).
+Minute lengths 1 / 2 / 5 / 15 / 30 / 60.
 At most 10 trades per day, per tab.

 ## Duration-aware trigger

 The trigger candle matches the contract length so timing stays sharp at every duration, while the higher-timeframe confirmation is unchanged:

+- 1m  contract -> 1m  candle-close trigger (scalp)
+- 2m  contract -> 1m  candle-close trigger (scalp)
-- 5m  contract → 5m  candle-close trigger
+- 5m  contract -> 5m  candle-close trigger
-- 15m contract → 5m  candle-close trigger
+- 15m contract -> 5m  candle-close trigger
-- 30m contract → 15m candle-close trigger (original edge)
+- 30m contract -> 15m candle-close trigger (original edge)
-- 60m contract → 15m candle-close trigger
+- 60m contract -> 15m candle-close trigger

 Trend confirmation is always 30m + 1h.
 Signals still fire only on a new trigger-candle close.

+## Hard gates vs. confidence stack

+The flat 25-point score answers "how good is this setup"; a separate hard-gate layer answers "is this setup even allowed".
+Hard gates (trend agreement, trigger break, close beyond the fast EMA, the express-aware exhaustion limit, RSI/price divergence, entry-timeframe structure, plus the regime gates) cannot be overridden by a high score.
+The express lane widens the exhaustion band only when the candle's own conviction is overwhelming, so a power breakout that is far from its EMA is taken instead of chased-and-rejected.

 ## Two views